 Essentials for Building a Laser Control System

-Laser Control Systems (Interlock Systems) are a method of ensuring that dangerous (Class3 and 4) lasers are contained.
+Laser (Interlock) Control Systems are a method of ensuring that dangerous (class 3 and 4) lasers are contained.
 Interlock systems, with proper implementation, will limit the laser access to qualified, trained individuals.
-The Interlock system prevents harm to those who are not properly trained on the safe use and operation of a laser.
+The interlock system prevents harm to those who are not properly trained on the safe use and operation of a laser.

 Laser control systems can range from simple to complex configurations.
-Here are a few of the basic parts that are needed.
+Here are a few of the basic parts that are needed to get started.

-The Access Keypad (ICS-KP14) is used with the ICS-6 Interlock controller for the purpose of inhibiting access to a hazardous area by unauthorized persons.
-The keypad is mounted outside a door with is electrically locked and monitored by the interlock system.
-The ICS-KP14 Keypad has two outputs which activate for a set time when the correct 4-digit user code is entered: The Override output and the Door Unlock output.
+The access keypad (ICS-KP-14) is used with the ICS-6 interlock controller for the purpose of inhibiting access to a hazardous area by unauthorized persons.
+The keypad is mounted outside a door which is electronically locked and monitored by the interlock system.
+It also has two outputs that activate for a set time when the correct 4-digit code is entered: The override output and door unlock output.
 Each output illuminates a corresponding indication on the keypad when activated.

-To prevent damage to eyes or equipment, Laser Beam Shutters are used.
+To prevent damage to eyes or equipment, laser beam shutters are used.
 To clarify, shutters stop the laser beam automatically during unauthorized access, or manually when the beam is not required.
-Our shutters are gravity fed for fail safe operation.
-Shutters have a remote switching option.
-They are compatible with safety control systems.
+Our shutters are gravity fed for fail-safe operation.
+Shutters have a remote switching option and are also compatible with safety control systems.

 Automated switching of single or dual message signs.
-Frequently used with laser control systems are the LEDS-L-2W and the LEDS-470-L-2W.
-These signs run on 24V.
-They connect directly to the ICS-6 Controller.
-When the laser is in use, the sign will read in red “Danger Laser On”.
-When the laser is off, the sign will read in green “No Hazard Laser Off”.
+Frequently used with laser control systems are the LEDS-L-2W and the LEDS-ULT-470-L-2W.
+These signs run off of 24V and connect directly to the ICS-6 Controller.
+When the laser is in use, the sign will read in red "Danger Laser On".
+When the laser is off, the sign will read in green "No Hazard Laser Off".